your-quantguy/nado-python-sdk/docs/source/user-reference.rst

 .. note::

-    See :mod:`vertex_protocol.indexer_client` to explore all available operations.
+    See :mod:`nado_protocol.indexer_client` to explore all available operations.

-Vertex Contracts
+Nado Contracts
 ----------------

-A utility module to interact directly with Vertex contracts.
-You can interface with this module via the client's context (see :mod:`vertex_protocol.client.VertexClientContext`).
+A utility module to interact directly with Nado contracts.
+You can interface with this module via the client's context (see :mod:`nado_protocol.client.NadoClientContext`).

 .. code-block:: python